rohit12crj/Study-Notes/Terraform/notes.md

 ✅ https://youtu.be/JEDp4orr_K8?si=8IeRZlswzb5-ZlL9  --> Most Common Terraform Task Used in Real-Time ( Abhishek )

 ---
+✅ In AWS sg group one rule added manually but trying to apply same rule through Terraform.
+What would it show

+---
+✅ Situation where terraform Plan ok but apply gives error

+---
 ✅ Give common terraform workspace commands ?

 ---